iccir919/100-days-of-code/log.md

 **Today's Progress**: Continued studying the code of Steepless

 **Thoughts:**
 When I have a very a little amount of lines of code to commit to Github, I feel that I am unproductive.
-However, contrary to my belief, a deeper understanding of the code I am trying to implement is what will make me application great.
-In the past, a lot of times I start drawings with no plan and that is often how my coding has been in the past.
-They turn out fine.
-However, with code, I know it will help me to understand each part of the code and how each part integrates with another.
+However, contrary to my belief, a deeper understanding of the code I am trying to implement is what will make my application great.
+The way I approach art and coding is similar; I start each project with no plan and usually, they turn out fine.
+However, with code, I know it will help me to understand each part of a project integrates with another.
 Otherwise, it will get messy.
 Also, I won't be able to talk to anyone about it.

 **Links to work:**